colingeniet/big-step-normalisation/README.md

 [Big-Step Normalisation [Altenkirch, Chapman]] (http://www.cs.nott.ac.uk/~psztxa/publ/jtait07.pdf).

-### Source files organisation
+### modules
-- Syntax: definition of the syntax of the λ-calculus, βησ-equivalence and associated lemmas.
+- Syntax:               definition of the QIIT syntax of type theory, and associated lemmas.
+- Variable:             definition of variables and renamings (weakenings)
+- Values:               definition of syntactic values and associated lemmas
+- Normal forms:         definition of normal forms and associated lemmas
+- Evaluator:            definition of the big step normalisation relation
-- Normalisation: definition of values and normal forms, definition of the evaluator and the normaliser, proofs of termination, completeness, stability and soundness.
+- TypeEvaluator:        definition of type values, and evaluation of type
+- StrongComputability:  definition of the strong computability predicate on values, with quote/unquote lemmas
+- BSN:                  main proofs of correction of BSN (termination, stability)